 Here’s what most Spring Valley and Rockland County residents don’t realize: the Field sobriety tests can be incredibly difficult to pass — even when you’re completely sober.
 They are challenging and designed to gauge one’s psycho motor skills.
 In reality those tests can be challenging but are particularly difficult when you are impaired.

 As the rare attorney who is a former breathalyzer operator and granted a NYS permit to operate a breathalyzer instrument, I can advise firsthand that the deck is often stacked against you.
 As a fundamental principal, the motorist does not know the scoring criteria.
-So, when the officer detects, for example, a clue such as where you raised your arms during the “Walk-and-Turn” test, which is the second of three SFSTS, you were not informed beforehand – noting it is not required to alert you as part as the administration of the test — that the arm raising action represents something you should not do and will scored as a “clue” associated with impairment.
+So, when the officer detects a clue, such as raising your arms during the “Walk-and-Turn” test, it matters.
+This test is the second of three SFSTs.
+You were not informed beforehand because officers are not required to alert you during test administration.
+The arm-raising action represents something you should not do.
+It will be scored as a “clue” associated with impairment.
 Nor that it is only relevant is you raise your arm 6” or more.

 It akin to entering a poker game and not knowing the rules….
 Another point: the officer has had several practice sessions when he first attempted the tests, typically in a controlled setting, such as a classroom.
 You get one shot – after just being asked to exit a vehicle when you have been pulled over and are nervous and scared – and that is one attempt often times in an area with traffic or vehicles driving by.